nnamon/es1102/essay/draft3/draft3.md

 by Moore and Kudlow (2015), 'immigrants fill niches in the labor market that natives can't or won't fill'.
 Thus, some outsourced or immigrant labour actually adds to the overall productivity and can further contribute to the creation of new jobs with fresh businesses developments.

-Additionally, in 2002, President George W. Bush placed tariffs on foreign steel to protect the local steel industry.
+In 2002, President George W. Bush placed tariffs on foreign steel to protect the local steel industry.
 (The Economist, 2002).
 Instead of resurrecting the dying steel industry, the policies reduced local steel production, raised costs, and exacerbated the unemployment rate.
 Admittedly, this solution does not adequately address the people who live below the poverty line as it only addresses unemployment.
 The wage gap still exists between the wealthy and the poor.